 HOW TO SET UP SCAN TO WEB

-HOW TO SCAN IN THE TRACKER WITH SCAN TO WEB
+HOW TO ASSIGN ITEMS WITH SCAN TO WEB

 HOW TO PRINT BARCODE LABELS FROM THE TRACKER